Continue reading about us

 Our parental community is highly engaged and has a strong connection to their child’s education.
-We encourage all parents to be active in their child’s education by participating on the College Council, P&C Committee and Arts Parent Support Committee.
+We encourage all parents to be active in their child’s education by participating on the College Board, P&C Committee and Arts Parent Support Committee.

 The college encourages students to be environmentally responsible and respectful of their natural surroundings.
 A rich infusion of environmental matters is embedded in the curriculum.

 At John Curtin College of the Arts, every child has access to new media technologies and support which allows them to investigate and engage with subject matter and develop essential literacies for the 21st century.

 The college encourages all students to engage the use of modern computer technology as an integral part of their learning.